Thai papaya salad is one crazy tasty salad. Spicy. Sweet. Salty. Sour. The quadruple crown of delicious.

 - 1 1/2 tbsp dried shrimp small ones or large ones coarsely chopped

-- 1 1/2 tbsp tamarind concentrate also known as tamarind paste
+- 1 1/2 tbsp tamarind paste not the same as that concentrate stuff

 - 1 1/2 tbsp fish sauce